HACManchester/Snippets/become_a_member/welcome_email.md

 Certain equipment requires an induction so you don't hurt yourself or damage the machines for example: the Laser Cutter, 3D printers, sewing machines, lathe, and any equipment in the workshop with a "This is Bloody Dangerous" tag.
 Our volunteer inductors organise these to fit around their schedules, some are ad-hoc and some are at set times and dates.
 If you'd like to use one of these machines, ask on telegram or the forum and someone will point you in the right direction.

-If you have any questions, please do not hesitate to contact me directly via email, or ask the group on Telegram or the forum.

 ## Consumables

 We keep a small supply of regularly used things in the space (the full list is here: http://wiki.hacman.org.uk/Consumables), if you cant find something do the following: